A rectangle

 Nuclear Theory for Astrophysics

-The goal of this second edition of the TALENT Course 7: Nuclear theory for astrophysics is to provide the attendees with high level training on nuclear physics and nuclear astrophysics from various perspectives that include the Equation of State (EOS), neutron star mergers, and supernovae -- and their combined impact in spearheading the brand new era of multi-messenger astronomy.
-It will take place at the ECT* (Trento Italy) from 15 July to 2 August 2024.
-Key lecturers will be Almudena Arcones, Bruno Giacomazzo, and Jorge Piekarewicz, as well as other experts in the various fields of relevance to the school.
-See the course webpage https://indico.ectstar.eu/event/221/overview for more information and registration.
-US applicants have the possibility of securing partial funding thorough EUSTIPEN (https://fribtheoryalliance.org/content/eustipen.php)
+The goal of this second edition of the TALENT Course 7: Nuclear theory for astrophysics was to provide the attendees with high level training on nuclear physics and nuclear astrophysics from various perspectives that include the Equation of State (EOS), neutron star mergers, and supernovae—and their combined impact in spearheading the brand new era of multi-messenger astronomy.
+It took place at the ECT* (Trento Italy) from 15 July to 2 August 2024.
+The key lecturers were Almudena Arcones, Bruno Giacomazzo, and Jorge Piekarewicz, as well as other experts in the various fields of relevance to the school.
+More information, including lecture notes can be found on the course webpage course webpage.

 TALENT course given in 2022